COVID-19 (Novel Coronavirus)

 Schools + Education

-- K-12 schools across the State are closed through at least April 24
+- K-12 schools across the State are closed through the end of the school year

 - School Districts